-Our material cash requirements include interest payments on our long-term debt, operating lease payments, and purchase obligations to support our operations.
-Refer to Part II, Item 8, Financial Statements, Note 10 - Debt, Note 7 - Leases, and Note 14 - Commitments and Contingencies, and Related Party Transactions for details relating to our material cash requirements for debt, our leasing arrangements, including future maturities of our operating lease liabilities, and purchase obligations, respectively.
+Our estimated 2024 material cash requirements include (i) principal repayments and anticipated interest payments based on current variable rates on our long-term debt of \$3.0 million and \$14.8 million, respectively, (ii) finance lease payments of \$1.4 million, (iii) operating lease payments of \$10.4 million, and (iv) \$2.2 million subject to the Term Loan's reinvestment provision, as well as other purchase obligations to support our operations.
+We have estimated our material cash requirements assuming no borrowings under the Revolving Credit Facility and considering the current variable interest rates on our Term Loan that are based on Secured Overnight Financing Rate.
+However, these assumptions may change and variable rates on our Term Loan are subject to change as further described in Item 7A.
+The aforementioned estimated 2024 material cash requirements are substantially similar to our 2023 cash requirements.
+Refer to the above discussion relating to our cash flows from operating, investing and financing activities for the year ended December 31, 2023.
+Also refer to Item 8, Financial Statements, Note 9 - Debt, Note 6 - Leases, and Note 13 - Commitments and Contingencies for details relating to our material cash requirements for debt, our leasing arrangements, including future maturities of our operating lease liabilities, and purchase obligations, respectively.
 From time to time in the normal course of business, we will enter into agreements with suppliers which provide favorable pricing in return for a commitment to purchase minimum amounts of inventory over a defined time period.